Juniper/contrail-community-docs/Contributor/GettingStarted/getting-started-with-opencontrail-development.md

 slack on this link: http://www.opencontrail.org/newsletter-and-mailing-lists/

 b.
-In order to submit blueprints for a new feature or to raise bugs on existing features, create a user-id on Launchpad: https://login.launchpad.net/iwoFJXFITJbWRFUj/+decide
+In order to submit blueprints for a new feature or to raise bugs on existing features, create a user-id on Launchpad by clicking `Sign In` in the top right corner of https://review.opencontrail.org/ and completing the Ubuntu One account creation.

 c.
 Create a GitHub account by Signing up on https://github.com/ if not already registered

 d.
-Register for an account at https://review.opencontrail.org for gerrit review
+Sign into https://review.opencontrail.org/ with your newly created account and navigate to https://review.opencontrail.org/#/settings/agreements and click `New Contributor Agreement`.
+Complete the ICLA (or CCLA) form and submit as per the on-page documentation.

 #2.
 Ubuntu installation and configuration
 -------------------